Commercial Electric Plug-In 24 inch Linkable LED Undercabinet Light Task Under Counter Kitchen Lighting 3 Color Temperature Options

 Temperature is a physical quantity that quantitatively expresses the attribute of hotness or coldness.
 Temperature is measured with a thermometer.
 It reflects the average kinetic energy of the vibrating and colliding atoms making up a substance.

 Thermometers are calibrated in various temperature scales that historically have relied on various reference points and thermometric substances for definition.
-The most common scales are the Celsius scale with the unit symbol °C (formerly called centigrade), the Fahrenheit scale (°F), and the Kelvin scale (K), the latter being used predominantly for scientific purposes.
+The most common scales are the Celsius scale with the unit symbol °C (formerly called centigrade), the Fahrenheit scale (°F), and the Kelvin scale (K), with the third being used predominantly for scientific purposes.
 The kelvin is one of the seven base units in the International System of Units (SI).

 Absolute zero, i.e., zero kelvin or −273.15 °C, is the lowest point in the thermodynamic temperature scale.
 Experimentally, it can be approached very closely but not actually reached, as recognized in the third law of thermodynamics.
 It would be impossible to extract energy as heat from a body at that temperature.